Desire, is it a part of trading?

 Anxiety is fear.
 Another reason you are reading this website and looking for trading knowledge is that you have fears.
 A fear to not lose money, to guard and keep what you have earned and stored.
 To feel secure, safe, protected, comfortable and know that you are not exposing yourself to too much risk.
 To feel good about your decision, pacify your emotions and justify your decisions to trade.
-To know that it is the “right” decision and you won’t be wrong, and the many more fears I could list that we all share as humans.
+To know that it is the “right” decision and you won’t be wrong.
 These are the reasons we consider our actions before we enter any field of risky endeavour.

-There are also other more complex anxieties, like fear of emotional pain.
-You continue to do something even though you know its not serving you in the long run.
-For example: You only date “uneligible” people.
-If you were to date a truly eligible person you would have to face the fear of possible commitment, or, perhaps, stepping up as a person yourself.
+There are also other more complex anxieties such as fear of emotional pain.
+You continue to do something even though you know its not good for you in the long run.
+For example: You only date “ineligible” people.
+If you were to date a truly eligible person you would have to face the fear of possible commitment or perhaps working to improve yourself.
 So you unconsciously scare away good prospects because of the anxiety (fear) that commitment brings.
-These complex emotions we hold in our minds can play out in our trades, because we don’t trade the market but, just like desire, we tend to trade our beliefs.
+These complex emotions we hold in our minds can play out in our trades.
+We don’t trade the market however, we tend to trade our beliefs.
 We live our beliefs too, be they good or bad for us.

 I am sure you have observed an anxious animal, in fear of its safety for itself or its offspring.
-Imagine a once beaten dog.
-It either cowers and wimpers in the corner or bites you when you try to feed it.
+For example think of a dog that was often beaten.
+It either cowers and whimpers in the corner or bites you when you try to feed it.
 Hence the saying: “bite the hand that feeds it”.

 "95% of traders lose or break even.
 Why?
 Anxiety.
 They bite the hand that feeds them.
 That hand is the market and traders self-sabotage because of fear."

-I prefer the word "anxiety" to "fear" because I think it describes the condition of many traders, and it's also, unfortunately, a condition of many people in this Age of Information.
+I prefer the word "anxiety" to "fear" because I think it describes the condition of many traders.
+Also, it is unfortunately a condition of many people in this Age of Information.
+Often incorrect information.
 We are bombarded with information about everything, not just the markets.
-Much of that information is laced with fear to sensationalise and heighten your need for safety, therefore making a product more attractive.
+Much of that information is laced with fear to sensationalize and heighten your need for safety, therefore making a product more attractive.
 Any wonder we are all on edge.

 Anxiety makes traders do things like:

 They do continual research, reading or courses (analysis paralysis) because they want to be “right” (in control) to lesson anxiety before acting.
-Trading is not about being right, its about being in flow with what’s happening.
-That’s very hard for people who are anxious, or have a need to be right.
-They want to be right because they fear the unkown.
+Trading is not about being right, it's about being in flow with what’s happening.
+That’s very hard for people who are anxious or have a need to be right.
+They want to be right because they fear the unknown.

-You can't control the market, or know how it will be tomorrow, next week or next year.
+You can't control the market or know how it will be tomorrow, next week or next year.
 It's like living with an irrational, neurotic bi-polar animal.
 It swaps from being a bear to a bull, to being euphoric and then depressed.
-If you try and feed it when it isn't hungry it will rip you to shreds, and if you don’t take what it offers you it rarely gives you a second chance to accept the offer again later.
-On the current deal that is - there is always another deal, but always with the same conditions.
+If you try and feed it when it isn't hungry it will rip you to shreds.
+If you don’t take what it offers you it may not give you a second chance to accept the offer again later.
+On the current deal that is - there is always another deal and always with the same conditions.

 Ok, so what do I do about Desire and Anxiety?

-When you're trading, you are entering into uncertainty.
-One thing you can be certain of is that those two emotions Desire and Anxiety, with all their complexities, will sabotage your trading.
+When you're trading you are entering into uncertainty.
+One thing you can be certain of is that those two emotions Desire and Anxiety with all their complexities, can sabotage your trading.

 Become self-aware, calm yourself so you can listen to the real emotions behind your motives.
-Feelings and emotions are the mind's way (yes the mind, please note all rational, cognitive types) of telling you something is not right.
+Feelings and emotions are the your bodies way of telling you something is not right.
 Either the way you are thinking or the way you are trading is out of sync with who you truly are.
-Realize that you are your beliefs about life, and your trading and your life will be much improved.
+Realize that you are your beliefs about life and your trading and your life will be much improved.